Dick Savitt

 Richard Savitt (March 4, 1927 – January 6, 2023) was an American tennis player.

 In 1951, at the age of 24, he won both the Australian and Wimbledon men's singles championships.
-Savitt was mostly ranked world No. 2 the same year behind fellow amateur Frank Sedgman, though was declared world No. 1 by The New York Times following his Wimbledon victory.
+Savitt was mostly ranked world No. 2 the same year behind fellow amateur Frank Sedgman, but he was declared world No. 1 by The New York Times following his Wimbledon victory.
 He retired the following year to concentrate on a career in business.
 Savitt is one of four American men who have won both the Australian and British Championships in one year, following Don Budge (1938) and preceding Jimmy Connors (1974) and Pete Sampras (1994 and 1997).
 He won gold medals in both singles and men's doubles at the 1961 Maccabiah Games in Israel.

 Savitt is enshrined in the International Tennis Hall of Fame, the Intercollegiate Tennis Association Men's Collegiate Tennis Hall of Fame, the USTA Eastern Tennis Hall of Fame, the International Jewish Sports Hall of Fame, and the National Jewish Sports Hall of Fame.

 Early life

-Savitt was born in Bayonne, New Jersey.
-He taught himself tennis at the age of 14, but never took a tennis lesson in his life.
-The self-taught Savitt played tennis well enough, however, to make the finals of the New Jersey Boys Championship and, for two years afterward, the National Boys Tennis Tournament before moving up to the junior ranks.
+Savitt was born in Bayonne, New Jersey to a Jewish family.
+He taught himself tennis at the age of 14 and never took a tennis lesson in his life.
+The self-taught Savitt made the finals of the New Jersey Boys Championship, and for two years, the National Boys Tennis Tournament before moving to the junior ranks.
 He and his family moved to El Paso, Texas, in 1944, as his mother had a bad skin condition and needed the warmer weather.

-His first love was basketball, though, and when his family moved to Texas, he was an All-State forward and a co-captain of El Paso High School, his El Paso, Texas high school basketball team in 1944.
-Despite considering tennis his "second" sport after basketball, he won the Texas University Interscholastic League boys singles championship in 1944–45.
+His first love was basketball, and when his family moved to Texas, he was an All-State forward and a co-captain of the basketball team at El Paso High School in 1944.
+Despite considering tennis his "second" sport after basketball, he won the Texas University Interscholastic League boys singles championship in 1944–1945.
 Nationally he was the 8th-ranked junior tennis player, and the 17th-ranked amateur overall.

-In 1945 Savitt entered the Navy, was stationed at the Naval Air Station in Memphis, Tennessee, and played on a service basketball team.
+In 1945, Savitt entered the Navy, stationed at the Naval Air Station in Memphis, Tennessee.

 College

-Beginning in 1946, Savitt attended Cornell University, where he majored in economics, was a member of the Pi Lambda Phi fraternity, and was elected a member of the Sphinx Head Society.
+Beginning in 1946, Savitt attended Cornell University, where he majored in economics, was a member of the Pi Lambda Phi fraternity, and he was elected a member of the Sphinx Head Society.
 However, two injuries, one to his knee, curtailed his basketball career.

 Savitt resumed playing tennis.
-He became Cornell's tennis team captain, # 1 singles and doubles player.
-In 1947 he was ranked # 26 in the U.S., and two years later he was ranked # 17.
-In both 1949 and 1950, as a junior and a senior, he won the Eastern Intercollegiate Tournament, and he won the doubles title with Leonard Steiner from 1948 to 1950.
-In 1950 he also won the Eastern Clay Court Tournament and the New York State Tournament.
-He was 57–2 in singles for his college career, and graduated in June 1950.
+He became Cornell's tennis team captain and its #1 singles and doubles player.
+In 1947, he was ranked # 26 in the U.S., and two years later he was ranked # 17.
+In 1949 and 1950, as a junior and a senior, he won the Eastern Intercollegiate Tournament, and he won the doubles title with Leonard Steiner from 1948 to 1950.
+He was 57–2 in singles for his college career, and he graduated in June 1950.